nanocosmos/docs/docs/nanoplayer/nanoplayer_supported_browsers.md

 ### Browser emulations

-Emulation of any browsers, including iOS might not be supported and could lead into unexpected behaviour.
+Browser emulation might not be supported.
+Using the player in a browser emulation mode could lead to unexpected behaviour due to mismatching conditions.
 It is highly recommended to use real devices for testing and display.

 ### Issues on specific systems